A company’s Accounts Payable (AP) function can be one of the most stressful and challenging jobs in the business.

 But before digging deeper, let’s understand what account payables are.

-How Can Negative Accounts Payable Affect A Company?
+How Can Negative Accounts Payable Affect a Company?

-Negative accounts payable can have a dramatic effect on a company’s cash flow.
-Whether it’s through bad debt, lost invoices, or incomplete records, a large number of companies are paying their suppliers late.
+How Can Negative Accounts Payable Affect A CompanyNegative accounts payable can dramatically affect a company’s cash flow.
+Whether it’s through bad debt, lost invoices, or incomplete records, many companies are paying their suppliers late.

 Companies discover that negative accounts payables have become an endemic problem that costs them a lot to fix.
 Indeed it takes discipline, organization, and management skills to keep track of payables, but it’s worth doing from a cost perspective alone.

-10 Biggest Accounts Payable Challenges Every Company Is Facing
+10 Biggest Accounts Payable Challenges Every Company is Facing

 1) Manual Cash Management

-Manual cash management is a more traditional and old-fashioned way of managing your company’s day-to-day cash flow.
-It requires that you manually handle incoming and outgoing payments as well as bank deposits or withdrawals, which can take days to process.
+Manual Cash ManagementManual cash management is a traditional and old-fashioned way of managing your company’s day-to-day cash flow.
+You must manually handle incoming and outgoing payments and bank deposits or withdrawals, which can take days to process.

 2) Processes Aren’t Up to Speed